Eliza7AC/agnoster-bash-color/README.md

 <img src="https://github.com/manialinux/agnoster-bash-color/blob/main/agnoster-bash-fixed-color.png" alt="drawing" width="500"/>

-In your configuration file (which should be located at `~.oh-my-bash/themes/agnoster/agnoster.theme.sh`):
+In your configuration file of agnoster theme (which should be located at `~.oh-my-bash/themes/agnoster/agnoster.theme.sh`):

 <ul>
   <li>Add the two news functions `prompt_historyline()` and `prompt_time()` from theme.sh file of this project to your config file.</li>